cozyGarage/resume_engine/BUILDING.md

 3. Commit and push your changes.

-4. Submit a pull request targeting the HackMyResume `dev` branch.
+4. Submit a pull request targeting the HackMyResume `master` branch.

 [node]: https://nodejs.org/en/